200 S. Spruce Street

-The Planning Department requires a Planning Clearance for sheds greater than 120 square feet.
-The Building Department requires a building permit for sheds greater than 200 square feet, and for any structure that is connected to utilities, regardless of size.
+The Planning Department requires a Planning Clearance for residential sheds greater than 200 square feet.
+The Building Department requires a building permit for residential sheds greater than 200 square feet, and for any structure that is connected to utilities, regardless of size.

 Do I need a permit for an Agricultural Building?

 Yes.
-The Planning Division requires a Planning Clearance and verifies that the proposed structure complies with development standards such as setbacks.
-The Building Department also requires a building permit.
+Approval of a planning clearance and building permit are required before construction can begin.
 Agricultural buildings are those that are used for activities or storage of materials and equipment related to agricultural uses, and that are not connected to any utilities, i.e. electrical service.
 If a building will have utility connections, a different type of building permit will be required.

 Does the County have jurisdiction over my property?

-Some parcels are in the municipalities and some are in the County.
-You can check the Mesa County Consolidated Zoning Map or call us with the address or the tax parcel number.
+Some parcels are located in a municipalities and some are in the County.
+You can check using the following link: https://emap.mesacounty.us/viewer/, or call the Planning Division at (970) 244-1636 with the address or the parcel number.

 How can I make a complaint?

 Mesa County Code Compliance Services is complaint-driven.
 This means that a signed complaint must be filed with our department in order to begin the Code Compliance process.
-Please visit the Code Compliance Services website for information on filing a Complaint Form.
+Please use the following link: https://www.mesacounty.us/codes/ for information on filing a complaint.